ndriuu/c-learn/README.md

-#T`his repository is for fun and learning XD
+##This repository is for fun and learning XD